UWCS/C_Course-Introduction/Session1.md

 So we use **arrays** which are a collection of values.
 The values are stored in contiguous memory locations which is a fancy way of saying that the values are stored *right next to each other*.

+Also, the type of every element inside the array is the same.

 We can initialise an array in **C** like this:
 ```c
 int anArray[] = {3, 1, 4, 2, 11};